lmamakos/fluke8050a-forth/fluke8050a/README.md

-This software and hardware configuration is targeted to a Maple Mini "clone" board commonly available on EBay, with an STM32F103CBT6 device with 128KB of Flash and 64KB of RAM.
+This software and hardware configuration is targeted to a Maple Mini "clone" board commonly available on EBay, with an STM32F103CBT6 device with 128KB of Flash and 20KB of RAM.
 Deleting some of the debugging code (notably the disassembler) will enable it to fit in a smaller part with 64KB of Flash.
+There was really no serious attempt to squeeze this down into the smallest footprint possible.
+Since there was plenty of flash space available, a bunch of debugging code is left in, as well as more fonts than strictly necessary, some multitasking code for future experimentation, etc.

 There is a binary file, named something like